frostoven/BSC5P-JSON-XYZ/README.md

 ### Warning: this star catalog still needs to undergo review and testing to ensure everything is working the way it's supposed to.
+Its structure is also still a work in progress and its output continually evolving.
 Avoid using it for any real applications for now.

 This catalog targets video game developers and visualisation artists that need an easy-to-use, real star catalogs at their disposal.
 This catalog contains all